Ian2020/monica_reminder/README.md

 LOGROTATEDAY
 DATA_HOME
 ```

+**CONTAINER=NAME** Instead of running on the host relaunch monica-reminder
+inside the named container.
+Any other configuration environment variables will
+be passed through to the container process.

 **DRYRUN=true|false** If true then don't send any email, don't write any state
 (default=false).
 This is to allow a user to see what will happen without